 Surveys Designed for Online Reviews

 These are typically distributed through channels where customers are most likely to respond: SMS, email, business review sites, and custom branded landing pages.
 Oftentimes, the survey includes links to a company’s review website profiles, making it easy for respondents to share their feedback and leave a review.
+By utilizing the Ask Tool from ReviewTrackers you can create these “microsurveys” which can be attached to any review request that asks for a rating or NPS score.
+You can create up to 5 questions that follows the customer rating, which should give you a better picture of the customer experience and why they gave their particular score.

 The Key to Customer Satisfaction Surveys is Follow-up